stack-overflowed/stack-overflowed/README.md

 # Hello, I'm Shresth Pratap
 I'm a software enginner.
-I build different kinds thing mostly fun ones.
+I like to build different things.
 If you’d like to chat, feel free to reach out by email.